robert-phillips33/flavorHaven/README.md

 ## Abstract:

-- Flavor Haven is a recipe finder app that is designed to help users discover a wide variety of recipes from a data set.
-Users can expolre recipes based on name, ingrediets or view all the recipies.
-Falvor Haven has the option to save the racipes the user likes for later use.
-The website offers detailed step by step instructions to create one of the recipies.
-It also offers the total price of the recipe based on the amount of ingrediets needed to make it.
+- Flavor Haven is a recipe look-up application that is designed to help users discover a wide variety of recipes from within a data set.
+Users can explore recipes based on name, ingredients or view all recipies.
+Flavor Haven has the option to save the recipes a user likes for later use, where they may also be filtered by the previously mentioned options!
+Flavor Haven also offers the total price of the recipe based on the amount of ingrediets needed to make it, as well as the instructions to cook the recipe.
 Flavor Haven aims to make meal planning and cooking enjoyable and accessible for everyone.

 ## Installation Instructions: